holycrap872/ucls-ms-intro-to-cs/CourseMaterials/07_computer_hardware/00_computer_parts/lesson_plan.md

             - Use of `ls`
             - `cd`
             - Folder hierarchy
-- Show picture of linux folder structure
+- Show picture of Linux folder structure
     - Root at the top
     - Everything nicely organized underneath
     - Point out `/bin` folder